ttu/dotnet-fake-json-server/README.md

 ##### Pagination headers

-Link items are optional, so e.g. if requested items are starting from index 0, then prev page and first page link won't be added to the Link header.
+Link items are optional, so e.g. if requested items are starting from index 0, then the prev and first page link won't be added to the Link header.

 Headers follow [GitHub Developer](https://developer.github.com/v3/guides/traversing-with-pagination/) guide.